Inland Empire Chapter CSEAPresident - Gloria J Williams, EA, MBA

 A home office that is part of a residence is deductible only if used regularly and exclusively as a principal place of business, or as a place to meet or deal with customers or clients in the ordinary course of business.
 Generally, telecommuting employees would meet the “principal place of business” test, i.e., the location where you spend the majority of your time performing your work activities.
 Additionally, telecommuting employees must meet the “convenience of the employer” test.
 That test is met if your employer asks you to work out of your home.

 Document away-from-home expenses by noting the date, destination and business purpose of your trip.
 Record business miles if you drove to the out-of-town location.
-In addition, keep a detailed record of your expenses – lodging, public transportation, meals etc. Always list meals and lodging separately in your records.
+In addition, keep a detailed record of your expenses – lodging, public transportation, meals, etc. Always list meals and lodging separately in your records.
 Receipts must be retained for each lodging expense.
-However, if any other business expense is less than $75, a receipt is not necessary if you record all of the information in a timely diary.
+However, if any other business expense is less than $75, a receipt is not necessary if you record all of the information timely diary.
 You must keep track of the full amount of meal and entertainment expenses, even though only a portion of the amount may be deductible.

 CLICK HERE FOR THE FORM